acurber91/open-traffic-detector/README.md

     $ sudo apt-get install python3-tflite-runtime

 > **NOTE**: In the near future this application will be dockerized to ease the installation process.

+## How to use

+To setup this software correctly, a `config.yaml` file is included.
+You should modify it to meet your needs.
+The file is shown below and is fully documented.

+    input:
+        source:                 # This can be a video path, a RTSP server IP or USB port number in case of a webcam.
+        model:                  # Path to the .tflite data model.
+        labels:                 # Labels file path.
+    detector:
+        threshold: 0.5          # TensorFlow accuracy threshold.
+Detections below this value will not be considered.
+    tracker:
+        max_age: 3              # Count of frames that need to pass for each track to be considered as lost.
+        min_hits: 5             # Minimum amount of detections required for a track to be assigned.
+        iou_threshold: 0.3      # Intersection over Union used by the SORT library.
+    result:
+        output: true            # Show OpenCV video output.
+Boolean.
+        logs:                   # Folder to save log files to.
+        verbose:                # Verbose terminal output.
+Boolean.
+    mqtt:
+        broker:                 # MQTT broker IP.
+        port:                   # Broker port number.
+        topic:                  # MQTT topic to publish to.

+Once the configuration file is completed, the software can be simply be executed like every other Python script:

+    $ python3 open-traffic-detector.py

 ## Acknowledgements